Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most important facts you need to know about admission at University of Chicago.
+If you know as much as possible about the school's criteria for admission, your chances of getting accepted will greatly increase.
+Read on to find out some vital facts about admission at University of Chicago.

 Test Scores

-The latest reported average GPA of the enrolled students was 4.32.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 4.97.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Retention Rate

-The freshman retention rate for University of Chicago was 99% in 2024, which is an amazing retention rate only the most prestigious institutions achieve.
+The freshman retention rate for University of Chicago was 99% in 2025, which is an excellent retention rate only the most prestigious institutions achieve.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 95%, which is considered an above-average graduation rate.
+This academic institution has the six-year graduation rate of 96%, which is considered an above-average graduation rate.

 Student Body